dbergloev/runas/rust-impl/README.md

 # RunAS implementation

 The issues pointed out with `run0` is not that it does not work without `setuid`.
 It's the fact that they make it their main claim and purpose for it when it is not true.
 Running `sudo` behaviour through systemd has many other bennefits, but their "implementation" is poorly done and lacking. `runas` utilizes `systemd-run` but deals with the authentication rather than handing it of to polkit.
 This means that you get a proper prompt in the shell, just like with sudo or doas.
-It also properly implements most of the features that is supported by sudo and it can be symlinked or renamed as required.
+It also properly implements most of the widely used features that is supported by sudo and it can be symlinked or renamed as required.
+Most scripts that depend on sudo does not have to be rewritten for this to work as a replacement.

 __Features__